-A FEW YEARS AGO, I began writing some short fantasies concerning a notable resident of the Land Beyond The Sunrise: Prosatio Silban, reluctant holyman turned freelance cook, questing for a true love he met once as a youth and never saw again.
-(Or so he thinks.)
-Six stories are completed and undergoing revision, but the following flash is complete in itself.
+A FEW YEARS AGO, I began writing some short fantasies concerning a notable resident of the Land Beyond The Sunrise: Prosatio Silban, reluctant holyman turned freelance cook.
+At this writing, six stories are completed and undergoing revision, but the following flash is complete in itself.
 Enjoy.

 HALFWAY BETWEEN HERE AND THERE lay a town whose chief feature was a particular animal, wild but benign, which had made its home in a civic park.
 So charming were its ways and so touching its mannerisms that the townspeople painted its winsome form on signs and walls, dyed their clothes to imitate its pelt, and dated their history in terms of the Beloved Animal’s first appearance.
 Great crowds would gather around it every day, punctuating its every move with an ooh, ahh, or “Look!”